leobeltra/cmssw/DataFormats/SoATemplate/README.md

 This subclass can be instanciated with the `records()` member function from a View and the member variables are column objects.
 Every object contains the address to the first element of the column, the number of elements per column and the stride for the Eigen columns.
-This is useful for building the Customized View described in [View](#view) as soon as run-time check on the column sizes is performed.
+This is useful for building the Generic View described in [View](#view) as soon as run-time check on the column sizes is performed.
 This nested class can be useful also in the perspective of being able to manage columns of different sizes in the same data structure.